MicrosoftDocs/windows-itpro-docs/windows/security/operating-system-security/data-protection/bitlocker/planning-guide.md

 # BitLocker planning guide

-A BitLocker deployment strategy includes definining the appropriate policies and configuration requirements based on your organization's security requirements.
+A BitLocker deployment strategy includes defining the appropriate policies and configuration requirements based on your organization's security requirements.
 This article helps collecting the information to assist with a BitLocker deployment.

 ## Audit the environment